 - The “ice beaches” in Sermilik fjord.

-One of the fastest moving glaciers in Greenland and in the world is the Helheim glacier.
-The Helheim glacier calves icebergs of all sizes, shapes, and forms into the Sermilik fjord or the Icefjord, in East Greenland, at the speed of approximately 60 m pr. day.
+One of the fastest-moving glaciers in Greenland and the world is the Helheim glacier.
+The Helheim glacier calves icebergs of all sizes, shapes, and forms into the Sermilik fjord, or the Icefjord, in East Greenland, at the speed of approximately 60 meters pr. day.
 The Sermilik fjord is surrounded by steep and pointed, glacier-covered mountains.
-North of the Icefjord reigns the edge of the Greenland Ice Cap, impressive and enormous.
+North of the Icefjord reigns the edge of the Greenland Ice Cap, which is impressive and enormous.
 At the trail end, we find a tiny hunter’s village where Inuits have survived by hunting seals among the Icebergs of the fjord.
 At the end of each day, one can enjoy the calm and serenity of the Arctic.
 This is without a doubt one of the most interesting trek one can do in Greenland!
-Two departures: July 26, and August 12.

-A trek that takes you to an iceberg wonderland, ending in a tiny Inuit hunter's village.
+A trek that takes you to an iceberg wonderland.

 We walk along the coast and sometimes up on the hills above the shore, on our way to the south.
 Sometimes we might hear a crack in an iceberg breaking the silence or the sound of an occasional Ringed Plover.
 We come to a small bay where we might see hundreds of stranded icebergs, each of them the size of a car.
 We continue to a larger bay where we must wade across a river, and again there is stranded ice of all sizes and forms.
 In the afternoon we arrive at a peninsula called Paarnakajiit and we put up our camp nearby.
 6 hours walk.